 Snails do not have legs.
 But they do have something that is called the foot.
 The foot is basically the bottom part of the snail’s body.
 The snail is using his muscular foot to create small wave motions of contractions and expansions in order to move around.

 During their glide, the snail will reduce the friction by creating mucus.
 That mucus has many amazing abilities that allows a snail to move completely vertically without falling and even crawl over a sharp blade without damaging its skin.

 A land snail will usually have two pairs of tentacles.
 Two at the top of the head and two at the bottom.
-The upper pair of the snail’s tentacles is where you will find the eyes of the snail.

 The lower pair of tentacles have smelling capabilities.
 This pair of tentacles is usually shorter than the upper pair.

 All of the tentacles are retractable which mean the snail can pull them back when he needs to or when he senses danger.
 They also have tactile receptors which mean they respond to light touch.

 As they do not have ears, they rely more on sensing.